ARWNI2S/TheCorporateWars/whitepaper/technologies/solana-network/sustainable-economy/spl-tokens/resource-units.md

 ### RU “Mining”

-Exploring the frontier of Known Space implies discovering new worlds, establishing first contact with civilizations, and triggering other gameplay elements.
+Exploring the frontier of Charted Space implies discovering new worlds, establishing first contact with civilizations, and triggering other gameplay elements.

 Internally, the system unfolds gameplay processes that consume MCr —directly or indirectly— to establish the **minimums required** to register a discovered world in the **Third Survey**.